 Notes and Anecdotes – Liberty vs. Jacksonville

-• This is Carey Green’s 23rd season as Liberty’s head coach.
+• This is Carey Green’s 24th season as a head coach.
 His first season in Lynchburg (1999-2000) was Jacksonville’s first year fielding a women’s basketball team.

-• Liberty is 49-18 against ASUN Conference opponents since joining the league prior to the 2018-19 season, including 19-12 on the road.
+• Liberty is 55-21 against ASUN Conference opponents since joining the league prior to the 2018-19 season, including 31-6 at home.

-• The Lady Flames are 18-11 in ASUN Conference games on the road (including 4-1 this season) and 1-1 in road contests in the ASUN Championship.
+• The Lady Flames are 27-6 in ASUN Conference home games and 4-0 in ASUN Championship contests played in Lynchburg.

 • The Lady Flames are 17-1 versus ASUN opponents at Liberty Arena, including 16-1 in conference play and 1-0 in the ASUN Championship.